John Sackville, 3rd Duke of Dorset

-John Frederick Sackville, 3rd Duke of Dorset, KG (25 March 1745 – 19 July 1799) was the only son of Lord John Philip Sackville, second son of Lionel Sackville, 1st Duke of Dorset.
+John Frederick Sackville, 3rd Duke of Dorset, KG (25 March 1745 – 19 July 1799) was a British courtier and diplomat.
+He was the only son of Lord John Philip Sackville, second son of Lionel Sackville, 1st Duke of Dorset.
 His mother was the former Lady Frances Leveson-Gower.
 He succeeded to the dukedom in 1769 on the death of his uncle, Charles Sackville, 2nd Duke of Dorset.
 He was the British Ambassador to France from 1784 and returned to England in August 1789 following the escalation of the French Revolution.

 Dorset is remembered for his love of cricket.
 He was both a good player and an important patron, but his interest was sharpened by gambling, cricket being a major attraction for gamblers throughout the 18th century.
 His other sporting interests included billiards and tennis.
 He also acquired a reputation as a womaniser.

 Politics

 Dorset was returned unopposed as the Member of Parliament for the county of Kent in 1768, sitting until he became the 3rd Duke of Dorset on the death of his uncle in 1769.
 He was appointed Lord Lieutenant of Kent in 1769, a position he held until 1797.
 He was Captain of the Yeomen of the Guard in 1783 before going to Paris the next year.
 After he returned to England, he served as Lord Steward of the Household until his death.